zaiisao/Documentation/en/Interactive Broadcast/join_live_android.md

 title: Join a Channel
 description:
 platform: Android
-updatedAt: Fri Nov 09 2018 15:12:02 GMT+0000 (UTC)
+updatedAt: Fri Nov 09 2018 15:12:05 GMT+0000 (UTC)
 ---
 # Join a Channel
 You need to set the channel profile before the app joins a channel.

-## Set the channel profile as live broadcast
+## Set the channel profile as Live Broadcast
 After initializing RtcEngine, call the `setChannelProfile` method to set the channel profile.
 RtcEngine applies optimization according to the channel profile.

 In the `setChannelProfile` method, set the channel profile as Live Broadcast.
 This profile applies to an interactive broadcast scenario.
 Each channel includes two roles: Host and Audience.
 The host\(broadcaster\) sends and receives audio and video streams while the audience can only receive the audio and video streams.